-Work experience is given in full months.
-When converting part-time work (work under 35 hours per week) into its full-time equivalent, 150 hours or 20 working days lasting at least 7 hours per day correspond to one month of work.
-Work experience does not have to be continuous or obtained with the same employer.
+The work experience should be given as full months.
+When converting part-time work (less than 35 hours/week) into its full-time equivalent, 150 hours or 20 working days lasting at least 7 hours per day correspond to one month of work.
+Work experience does not have to be continuous or obtained working for the same employer.
 The amount of work experience points awarded for simultaneous employment relationships may not exceed the amount awarded for full-time employment.

 Military or non-military national service, women’s voluntary military service or child-care leave will not be counted towards work experience.

 Degree and employment certificates and any possible other certificates will be checked for those admitted as students.
 The university of applied sciences may cancel admission if an applicant fails to submit qualification certificates/certificates of employment by the specified deadline, or if an applicant has provided false information.

 Work experience must be verified with an employment certificate provided by the employer.
 An employment certificate must indicate details such as the exact start and end dates of employment, the employer’s contact information, work duties, as well as working hours for part-time work.
 If the employment continues, the applicant should request a temporary employment certificate from the employer.